 Neurological pain is pain centred on the nerves themselves.
-Examples include diabetic neuropathic pain (DNP) or central post-stroke pain (CPSP)
+Examples include fibromyalgia, migraine, or central post-stroke pain (CPSP).

 Central Post-Stroke Pain (CPSP)

 Following a stroke, up to 20% of people may experience a condition called central post-stroke pain.
 This occurs when the pain centres in your brain are damaged by the stroke, making you process pain differently.